wrren/ueberauth_github/README.md

 # Überauth GitHub

 > GitHub OAuth2 strategy for Überauth.
+Modified from [Überauth GitHub](https://github.com/ueberauth/ueberauth_github) to allow for multiple github installations to be set up simultaneously by reading URI information from the provider options rather than the singleton Ueberauth.Github.OAuth configuration key.

 ## Installation